-A transesophageal echocardiogram (TEE) uses echocardiography to assess how well the heart works.
-During the procedure, a transducer (like a microphone) sends out ultrasonic sound waves at a frequency too high to be heard.
+A transesophageal echocardiogram (TEE) uses echocardiography to assess the structure and function of the heart.
+During the procedure, a transducer (like a microphone) sends out ultrasonic sound waves.
 When the transducer is placed at certain locations and angles, the ultrasonic sound waves move through the skin and other body tissues to the heart tissues, where the waves bounce or "echo" off of the heart structures.
 The transducer picks up the reflected waves and sends them to a computer.
 The computer displays the echoes as images of the heart walls and valves.

 A TEE may use one or more of several special types of echocardiography, as listed below:

 Transesophageal echocardiography may be done to evaluate signs and symptoms that may suggest:

 Additional reasons for which a TEE may be done include:

 There may be other reasons for your doctor to recommend a TEE.

 Possible risks of TEE include:

 If you have known problems of the esophagus, such as esophageal varices, esophageal obstruction or stricture, or radiation therapy to the area of the esophagus, you may not be able to have a TEE.
 Your doctor will evaluate you carefully before having the procedure.